torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 Standard V4L2 ioctls can then receive a request file descriptor to express the fact that the ioctl is part of said request, and is not to be applied immediately.
 See :ref:`MEDIA_IOC_REQUEST_ALLOC` for a list of ioctls that support this.
-Controls set with a ``request_fd`` parameter are stored instead of being immediately applied, and buffers queued to a request do not enter the regular buffer queue until the request itself is queued.
+Configurations set with a ``request_fd`` parameter are stored instead of being immediately applied, and buffers queued to a request do not enter the regular buffer queue until the request itself is queued.

 Request Submission
 ------------------

-Once the parameters and buffers of the request are specified, it can be queued by calling :ref:`MEDIA_REQUEST_IOC_QUEUE` on the request file descriptor.
+Once the configuration and buffers of the request are specified, it can be queued by calling :ref:`MEDIA_REQUEST_IOC_QUEUE` on the request file descriptor.
 A request must contain at least one buffer, otherwise ``ENOENT`` is returned.
-This will make the buffers associated to the request available to their driver, which can then apply the associated controls as buffers are processed.
 A queued request cannot be modified anymore.

 .. caution::
    For :ref:`memory-to-memory devices <codec>` you can use requests only for output buffers, not for capture buffers.
 Attempting to add a capture buffer to a request will result in an ``EACCES`` error.

-If the request contains parameters for multiple entities, individual drivers may synchronize so the requested pipeline's topology is applied before the buffers are processed.
+If the request contains configurations for multiple entities, individual drivers may synchronize so the requested pipeline's topology is applied before the buffers are processed.
 Media controller drivers do a best effort implementation since perfect atomicity may not be possible due to hardware limitations.

 .. caution::